SanikaSakatakar/Campus_Placement_Managment_System/README.md

 # Campus Placement Management System project

-A complete full-stack web application for managing campus placements with an attractive, modern UI.
+A complete full-stack web application for managing campus placements with an attractive, modern UI

 ## 🎯Features